clairej12/argon/docs/features/policy.rst

   :language: python
   :class: highlight

-.. currentmodule:: foundry.policy
+.. currentmodule:: argon.policy

 Policies and Rollouts
 =====================

-foundry contains utilities for defining control policies ontop of dynamical systems.
-These tools can be found in the :py:mod:`foundry.policy` module.
+argon contains utilities for defining control policies ontop of dynamical systems.
+These tools can be found in the :py:mod:`argon.policy` module.

 Policies
 ^^^^^^^^